Three arrested in Cowley County residential robbery

 Cowley County Sheriff’s Deputies, assisted by the Kansas Highway Patrol, Cowley County Trackers, and the Winfield Police Department took three suspects into custody that afternoon.

-The arrests include Jack O. Nelson III, 26, from Augusta, Ks. and Tyler A. Jarci, 30, from Augusta, Ks.
+The arrests include Jack O. Nelson III, 26, and Tyler A. Jarci, 30.
+Both are from Augusta.